saqlain2204/PACLI/README.md

 - **Customizable Prompts:** Easily update assistant instructions via the YAML prompt file.
 - **Colorful CLI Output:** Enjoy a clear, readable interface with rich formatting.
 - **Codeforces Contest Integration:** Query upcoming Codeforces contests, schedule them to your calendar, and get contest details for any date or time range using natural language (e.g., "Show Codeforces contests next week").
+- **Automated Next-Day Event Email:** Get a beautiful HTML email of your next day's events sent automatically via Gmail.

+## Automated Next-Day Event Email

+1. Schedule `send_scheduled_mail.py` with Windows Task Scheduler to send the email at your preferred time.
+2. The email uses HTML formatting for a clear, modern look.
+3. After sending, the events file is deleted for privacy.

+**Setup:**
+- Add your Gmail credentials and recipient email to `.env` (use an App Password if 2FA is enabled).
+- Make sure `python-dotenv` is installed (`pip install python-dotenv`).
+- Use the real Python executable path in Task Scheduler (not the Windows Store launcher).

+**Note:**
+- Your confidential data stays local; no event info is sent to external servers except Gmail.
+- **Docker support is currently not added for email automation or the calendar/frontend.**
+- To use the calendar UI (frontend), run it locally and fetch event data directly from the backend.
+You can schedule and interact with the frontend and email/calendar automation using Windows Task Scheduler or by running the scripts manually.
+See below for instructions.

 ## Usage